 Archive Panic: As one of the most enduring and popular characters in fiction, this is to be expected.

 Naturally this happened with the New 52 reboot as well.
-Some fans didn't like the body armor, the increased aggressiveness and rebelliousness, and of course the fact that he no longer wears his red undies on the outside.
-Other fans think of it as a modernization of the character.
+Some fans didn't like the body armour (because why does an invulnerable man need body armour?), the increased aggressiveness and rebelliousness, the slightly odd "collar" design and of course the fact that he no longer wears his red trunks on the outside.
+Other fans think of it as a "modernization" of the character.

 Fandom Rivalry: Who's the best Superman?
 Christopher Reeve?
 George Reeves?
 Dean Cain?
 Tim Daly?
 George Newbern?
 Tom Welling?
 Henry Cavill?
 Fans fight endlessly over this.